1jour1vin

-"Offering lovely aromas of strawberry, cherry, and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant, and refined, with a lovely core of bright fruit, powdery tannins, and a long, mineral finish.
-From Pinot Noir vines planted in the 1960s, this late-ripening terroir has produced a serious and vibrant wine this year, and although it is only entitled to the regional appellation, it will greatly benefit from some bottle aging."
-(Wine Advocate 2020) • Please note: limited quantities available.
+"With lovely aromas of strawberry, cherry, and orange peel, the 2018 Bourgogne Pinot Noir La Myotte is medium-bodied, elegant, and refined, featuring a lovely core of vibrant fruit, velvety tannins, and a long, mineral-driven finish.
+Made from Pinot Noir vines planted in the 1960s, this late-harvest terroir has produced a serious and vibrant wine this year, and even though it carries only the regional appellation, it will more than reward some bottle aging.”
+(Wine Advocate 2020) • Please note: limited quantities

 Buy your Guillot-Broux wines at the best price in a private sale!